 The Condominium, with the resulting change in the undivided interests allocated to existing units pursuant to the provision of The Condominium Act and of this Declaration.

-ARTICLE XX: CONSENT OF UNIT MORTGAGEES
+ARTICLE XX: CONSENT OF UNIT MORTGAGEES.

 20-100 Regarding Owners and Construction Mortgage Liens